avine/formation-angular-base/doc/workbook/public/11_routing.md

 - Use the `BasketResource` service to implement the component logic

-- Subcribe to `BasketResource.fetchBasket` method in the class constructor, to trigger data fetching<br />
+- Subcribe to `BasketResource.fetchBasket` method in the class constructor, to trigger data fetching
-  Note that you'll remove this part once you've implemented the basket guard (see below ***)

 - To check that everything is working properly, you should be able to:
   - Visit the `http://localhost:4200/catalog` page, click on _"Voir mon panier"_ and view the basket items